heig-vd-dai-course/heig-vd-dai-course/07-conclusion-to-part-1/PRESENTATION.md

 ---

-You can have access to the course material and the Internet.
+You can have access to the course material (theoretical and practical content, as well as practical work) and the Internet.

 No communication between students is allowed.

-ChatGPT and Copilot are not allowed during the evaluation.
+ChatGPT, Copilot or any other AI assisted tools are not allowed during the evaluation.

+Cheating is not allowed.
+If you are caught cheating, you will get a 1 for the evaluation.

 All previous evaluations are available in the